When did Jim go to Paris?

 When was Jim buried?

 Jim was buried on July 7.
-In attendance were Pamela Courson, Doors manager Bill Siddons, Jim’s friends, Agnès Varda and Alain Ronay, and Jim’s secretary, Robin Wertle.
+Five people attended the burial: Pamela Courson, Doors manager Bill Siddons, Jim’s friends, Agnès Varda and Alain Ronay, and Jim’s secretary, Robin Wertle.

 Who inherited Jim’s estate?